cloudflare/cloudflare-docs/content/reference-architecture/design-guides/secure-application-delivery.md

     * Cloudflare OWASP Core Ruleset: block common web application vulnerabilities, some of which are in OWASP top 10
     * Cloudflare Leaked Credential Check: checks exposed credential database for popular content management system (CMS) applications

 The same methodology applies for all other Cloudflare Application Performance and Security products (API Gateway, Bot Management, etc.): once configured to route traffic through the Cloudflare network, customers can start leveraging the Cloudflare services.
-Figure 31 displays Cloudflare’s Bot Analytics which categorizes the traffic based on bot score, shows the bot score distribution, and other bot analytics.
+Figure 31 displays Cloudflare's Bot Analytics which categorizes the traffic based on bot score, shows the bot score distribution, and other bot analytics.
 All of the request data is captured inline and all enforcement based on defined policies is also done inline.

 ![Cloudflare provides analytics and insights into bot traffic including bot score distribution.](/images/reference-architecture/secure-application-delivery-design-guide/secure-app-dg-fig-31.png "Figure 31 : Cloudflare Bot Management - Bot Analytics.")

 ## Summary

 Cloudflare offers comprehensive application performance and security services.
-Customers can easily onboard and start using all performance and security services by routing traffic to their origin server(s) through Clooudflare’s network.
-Additionally, Cloudflare offers multiple connectivity options including Cloudflare Tunnel for securely connecting origin server(s) to Cloudflare’s network.
+Customers can easily onboard and start using all performance and security services by routing traffic to their origin server(s) through Clooudflare's network.
+Additionally, Cloudflare offers multiple connectivity options including Cloudflare Tunnel for securely connecting origin server(s) to Cloudflare's network.